waterloo-rocketry/cansw_processor/README.md

 Zephyr is designed to build generic C source code for any supported board.
 Since our board isn't one of the ones with existing support, we have a bunch of custom configuration files inside of `cansw_processor/boards/`.
 These files were written following the board porting guide [here](https://docs.zephyrproject.org/latest/hardware/porting/board_porting.html).
 This folder also contains `openocd.cfg`.
 We use OpenOCD to flash the code onto the actual board.
 To do so, you will need to [install OpenOCD for your operating system](https://docs.zephyrproject.org/latest/develop/flash_debug/host-tools.html#openocd-debug-host-tools) and add it to PATH.

+You have to make some edits to the config file to get the code to build.
+From your zephyrproject folder, run `cd .west` and you should see a file called config. `vim config` and you should see 6 lines in it.
+Change line 2 to read `path = cansw_processor` rather than `path = zephyr` and save.

 When building the code for the first time, you will want to do a pristine build (similar to "Clean and Make" in MPLAB).
 You also need to be in a very specific directory to do this.

 ```console